-The roles we play is a team building activity to trigger a conversation about all the roles we play in our lives.
+Roles We Play is a team-building activity to trigger a conversation about all the roles we play in our lives.
 It is especially useful for a diverse group of people that starts working together.
-Typically, the group will increase the group bounding once they get to know the many roles each one plays beyond their current job description.
+Typically, the group’ bonding will increase once they get to know the many roles each one plays aside their current job description.

-- Ask the participants to write each role they play on a different post it (with their initials on it) and place on the most appropriate slot on the week schedule
+- Ask participants to write each role they play on a different sticky note (with their initials on it) and place them in the most appropriate slot on the week schedule.

-- Affinity grouping by common roles (example: pet owner, dog owner, cat daddy)
+- Affinity grouping by common roles (e.g.: pet owner, dog owner, cat daddy).

-- Group conversation about all the roles played by all the participants
+- Group conversation about all the roles played by all participants.